 number of generations specifies the number of ExHPDM client data set generations that are to be kept for the same client data set name.
 Older generations rolloff and are expired by ExHPDM when number of generations is exceeded.
 When SAVEGens is specified, this overrides any values specified in RETainPeriod and EXPiryDate.

 Note: ExHPDM generations should not be confused with MVS GDGs.
-ExHPDM generations of a client data set are successive copies of those client data sets that have identical names specifies that the client data set should be expired by ExHPDM once it becomes uncataloged.
-If WhenUNCATaloged is specified, this overrides all other expiry values in MANAGEMENT.
-A usage of this specification is to expire rolled off GDGs.
+ExHPDM generations of a client data set are successive copies of those client data sets that have identical names.

 WhenUNCATaloged